Former ‘Teen Mom 2’ Star Jenelle Evans Finally Address Bombshell Pregnancy Rumors

 Jenelle Evans may no longer be appearing on the hit MTV reality show Teen Mom 2, but fans still keep up with her.
 In fact, many have been wondering if the mom-of-three is pregnant again, as some fans are certain they have spotted a “baby bump” on the former reality show star in some recent photos.
 On Tuesday morning, Jenelle took to Twitter to set the record straight.

-One follower told Jenelle that it looks as if she has a baby bump and it inquired as to whether it was an actual baby bump or just carbs.
+One follower told Jenelle that it looks as if she has a baby bump and they inquired as to whether it was an actual baby bump or just carbs.

 “Straight Carbs,” Jenelle tweeted with an emoji that was laughing so hard it was crying, “but I’ll start working out soon… eventually lmao.”